tinygo-org/tinygo-site/content/docs/reference/microcontrollers/nano-rp2040.md

 ### CLI Flashing

-- Plug your Nano RP2040 into your computer's USB port while holding down the RESET button on the board.
+- Plug your Nano RP2040 into your computer's USB port while shorting the pins REC and GND with a jumper wire.
-- One plugged in, release the RESET button.
+- Once plugged in, remove the jumper pin.
 - Flash your TinyGo program to the board using this command:

     ```shell